akajuvonen/theano-gpu-speed-test/README.md

 First, you need Python and Conda.
 I recommend [MiniConda](https://conda.io/miniconda.html).
 In addition, [CUDA](https://developer.nvidia.com/cuda-downloads) and [CuDNN](https://developer.nvidia.com/cudnn) must be installed.
 You need a free NVidia developer account for CuDNN.
 Then just run `bin/init` to make a Conda virtual environment with required dependencies.

+Configuring CUDA and Theano might sometimes be a lot of work.
+However, it must be done and everything has to work prior to running the scripts.

 ### Run the analysis

 TODO: Not finished yet.
 Use `bin/run` to actually run the analysis.
 The init script must be run before this, otherwise it will just print an error.

 ### Cleaning

 In order to clean the virtual environment, use `bin/clean`.
+If you want to run the analysis again, use `bin/init` before that.